このコンテンツは選択した言語では利用できません。

 2.12.
 Vendoring Rust project dependencies

-Create a local copy of the dependencies of your Rust project for offline redistribution and reuse the Cargo build tool.
-This procedure is called vendoring project dependencies.
-The vendored dependencies including Rust code packages for building your project on a Windows operating system are located in the vendor directory.
-Vendored dependencies can be used by Cargo without any connection to the internet.
+Create a local copy of the dependencies of your Rust project for offline redistribution by using the Cargo build tool (vendoring).
+The vendored dependencies, including Rust code packages for building your project on a Windows operating system, are located in the vendor directory and can be used by Cargo without any connection to the internet.

 Procedure